Looking for easy garden crafts this fall?

 Prepare Dried Herbs

-Gather each set of herbs in small bunches, strip leaves from the bottom of each bunch, and wrap the bunch tightly with floral wire.
+Gather each set of herbs in small bunches, strip the leaves from the bottom of each bunch, and wrap the bunch tightly with floral wire.
 Leave some extra floral wire at the end to attach the herbs to the wreath form.

 Make at least five to ten bunches of each herb, depending on the size of your wreath.